Optimized Power Control for Over-the-Air Computation in Fading Channels: Concluding Remarks

 We use contradiction to prove this Theorem.
 Suppose that the transmit power of any one particular device $i\in\cal K$ is not used up.
 In this case, we have $\mu^*_i = 0$ based on the complementary slackness condition $\mu^*_i\left(\mathbb{E}_{\bm\nu}(p_i^*(\bm\nu))-\bar{P}_i\right)=0$.
 It thus follows from \eqref{opt_Pkv} that device $i$ transmits with channel-inversion power control, i.e.,

 where $\eta(\bm\nu) > 0$ holds in general.
-Under Rayleigh fading, it happens that the wireless channel gains can be sufficiently small, thus leading to sufficiently large transmit power based on \eqref{P1_ray}.
+With Rayleigh fading, it happens that the wireless channel gains can be sufficiently small, thus leading to sufficiently large transmit power based on \eqref{P1_ray}.
 In this case we have

 This thus contradicts the average transmit power constraint at device $i$.
 As a result, the presumption $\mu_i = 0$ cannot be true.
 With $\mu_i > 0$, we have that all average power constraints should be tight in Rayleigh fading channel case, i.e., $\mu_k>0, \forall k\in\cal K$.
 This thus completes the proof of this theorem.